 While the Raffles' 103 suites all come with the most modern amenities like LED TVs and satellite access, guests still enjoy access to a very old-fashioned butler service, on call 24 hours a day.

 Singapore's government named the Raffles Hotel a National Monument and underwrote its complete restoration in 1989.
-(A new restoration will close the Raffles again from the end of 2017 to the first quarter of 2018.)
+(A new restoration will close the Raffles again from the end of 2017 until August 2019.)

 The Sarkies brothers' first hotel in Southeast Asia, the Eastern & Oriental, opened to Penang's upper classes in 1885 (a good four years before the Raffles opened its doors).